sombreroron/barnabas/README.md

 ``SSL`` Optional.
 Set to false by default.

 When ssl is true, the following credentials are required.
-Each must be added inside quotes (e.g. '"---- BEGIN CERTIFICATE----\r\nBP3qM\r\nG0R7M\r\n----END CERTIFICATE----"'):

 ``SSL_CA``